pqnelson/literate-Mizar/README.md

 ```

 This will run Metapost (and mptopdf) on the relevant files in the
-`img/` subdirectory, then run produce a 466 page PDF from the current
+`img/` subdirectory, then run produce a 628 page PDF from the current
-draft of the `parser.web` file.
+draft of the `parser.web` file (which is assembled by concatenating
+all the relevant files in `base/`, with the leading `intro.web` and
+trailing `index.web`).

 # Plans